Science & Methodology

-There are uncertainties regarding several aspects in the calculations.
-Most of the uncertainties relate to biological processes such as nitrous oxide emissions from agricultural fields, or methane emissions from livestock.
-These emissions may differ depending on growing conditions, weather, differences between individual animals in a given population etc. As a food producer you typically cannot control or even know exactly what the weather was like where grains were grown, or which animal in a stock that ended up in which package etc. What can be known, however, is what the emissions are on average for different production systems.
+There are uncertainties regarding several aspects of the calculations.
+Most of the uncertainties relate to biological processes, such as nitrous oxide emissions from agricultural fields or methane emissions from livestock.
+These emissions may differ depending on growing conditions, weather, individual animals in a given population, etc. As a food producer, you typically cannot control or even know exactly what the weather was like where grains were grown, or which animal in a stock ended up in which package, etc. What can be known, however, is what the emissions are on average for different production systems.

-Different products and different production systems may thus have predictable differences between their expected emissions.
-With similar uncertainties, there can thus still be a point in comparing them, as long as the method for the calculations, scope, all system boundaries, and assumptions are consistent.
+Consequently, different products and different production systems may have predictable differences between their expected emissions.
+With similar uncertainties, there can still be a point in comparing them, as long as the method for the calculations, scope, all system boundaries, and assumptions are consistent.

-There is not one objective truth for how the emissions she caused throughout her life should be allocated between the products.
+There is no one objective truth for how the emissions she caused throughout her life should be allocated between the products.
 Different allocations can be argued for to answer different questions.
-The result, unfortunately, is that comparisons of results between different LCA-studies for different products, such as different brands of cheese or milk may give an erroneous conclusions that there are differences where there are none, if the allocations were done differently in the different studies.
+The result, unfortunately, is that comparisons of results between different LCA studies for different products, such as different brands of cheese or milk may give erroneous conclusions that there are differences where there are none if the allocations were done differently in the different studies.
 This can be investigated, of course, but requires work.

-All allocations in CarbonData are done according to the same principles for all products, to make them internally fairly comparable.
+All allocations in CarbonCloud are done according to the same principles for all products, to make them internally fairly comparable.

 Food production also causes emissions of carbon dioxide, primarily when fossil fuels are used for machinery and transport in the supply chain, carbon stock changes in the soil, and from the production of packaging material.

 Our goal is to assess how much each edible item in the grocery store contributes to global warming.
-For many food products it is the nitrous oxide that stands for the largest climate impact, which has nothing to do with carbon.
+For many food products, it is nitrous oxide that stands for the largest climate impact, which has nothing to do with carbon.
 Therefore we use the term ‘climate footprint’.

 CarbonCloud’s online tool is based on twenty years of research and has been reviewed in connection with a wide range of scientific publications.
 It has been used by the Swedish Environmental Protection Agency and is also the basis for international cooperation, for example with Princeton University and Potsdam Institute for Climate Impact Research (PIK).
-CarbonCloud is following trends and actively collaborating with research institutes to stay in the forefront of the scientific leaps within the field of climate calculations.
+CarbonCloud is following trends and actively collaborating with research institutes to stay at the forefront of the scientific leaps within the field of climate calculations.

 Some great features in CarbonCloud’s Online Tool:

-– Possible to connect suppliers and allow for collaborations
+– Possible to connect suppliers and enable collaborations

-In the online tool CarbonCloud calculates emissions from the cradle to the gate.
-The cradle is the production of agricultural inputs and the gate is a shelf in a typical grocery store.
+In the online tool, CarbonCloud calculates emissions from cradle to gate.
+The cradle is the production of agricultural inputs and the gate is any stage between post-agricultural production and the store shelf.
 All substantial and relevant steps and processes that cause greenhouse gas emissions are represented in the model.
 This approach ensures that all food products are calculated in the same way, and can be fairly compared to each other.

-The climate assessment in the CarbonCloud tool includes emissions from:
+The climate assessment in CarbonCloud includes emissions from:

 The online tool is a self-explanatory graphical interface where the user does not need to interact with the underlying equations.
-It makes the modelling process easy and fun.
+It makes the modeling process easy and fun.

 Cooking is not included in the footprint.
 For most food products there are many different cooking options and several cooking techniques.
-Some consumers will fry, some will boil, some will use a gas stove and some electric and some a microwave oven.
+Some consumers will fry, some will boil, some will use a gas stove, some electric, and some a microwave oven.
 This is beyond the control of the producer.